Latest Advice -

 Children have a username and password in their home learning books.
 Teachers will set work for children to complete each day.
 They can access the website here:

 Children can sign in with a Hwb username and password to access Microsoft tools, Minecraft, Office tools and much more.
-Teachers will not set work here, but children are free to use the tools in a safe online environment here:
+Not all teachers will set work here, but children will have their regular class meetings through Teams in the Office 365 part of Hwb:

 There is a 'How To' guide here: